 However, far fewer people are aware that regular physical exercise can have real benefits for your mental health too.

-In fact, research has found a clear link between physical activity and a reduced risk of developing certain forms of anxiety.
+In fact, research published by the Anxiety and Depression Association of America has found a clear link between physical activity and a reduced risk of developing certain forms of anxiety.

 If you’re physically inactive, try adding a small amount of exercise to your daily routine to see if there’s any improvement in your moods, thoughts and feelings.

 There’s no need to train like an athlete to get the mental health benefits of exercise.
 Instead, try to stick to the CDC’s recommendations and aim for 150+ minutes of moderate-intensity aerobic activity per week, plus two or more strength-based workouts.

 This can be as simple as walking around your neighborhood for 30 minutes per day during your workweek, then doing a couple of workouts at home on the weekend.

 Meditation has long been promoted as a natural way to treat mental health issues like anxiety and depression, and for good reason.

 Over the years, studies, including one published by the National Center for Complementary and Integrative Health, have found that practicing meditation might help to reduce feelings of anxiety, as well as depression and insomnia.

 Meditation may also have benefits for physical health, such as lowering blood pressure and treating health conditions such as irritable bowel syndrome.

 One advantage of meditation is that it’s something you can do at any time.
 If you live in a large or medium-sized city, you can meditate with other people by meeting up with a local meditation group.